 - It’s difficult, if not impossible, to subject reincarnation to a double-blind study or other rigorous scientific tests.

-Personally, I don’t recall any past lives of my own, but I have observed that my own children pretend to be every character in every movie they’ve ever seen.
-Multiply this tendency times billions of children and I’d expect a few weird stories.
-Further linking these stories to dead people may also be easy, since billions of people have died from just about every cause.
+Personally, I don’t recall any past lives of my own, but I have observed that my own children like to imitate every character in every movie they’ve ever seen.
+Multiply this tendency times billions of children and we might expect a few weird stories.
+Further linking these stories to dead people may also be easy, since billions of people have died in different locations from many different causes (i.e. if a child says he died in WWII in a plane crash, well… lots of people died in WWII in plane crashes).

 What we need is a child who can recite copious amounts of very specific information.
-For example, a 3-year-old who reads and speaks fluent ancient Egyptian and can give us the exact secret burial locations of several mummies.
+For example, a 5-year-old who says he died in Pearl Harbor, who can still speak fluent Japanese.

 If proven true, it raises a few other interesting questions…